-- Demonstrate initiative, leadership and co-operation - Participate enthusiastically in your House program - 3.
-Show care in your personal appearance - Build positive social relationships with others - Are punctual to school and House activities - 6.
-Seek and take the opportunities available to you
+- 1. Demonstrate initiative, leadership and co-operation - Participate enthusiastically in your House program - 3.
+Uphold Hutchins standards for personal presentation - 4.
+Build positive social relationships with others - Are punctual to school and House activities - Seek and take the opportunities available to you

-7. Respond positively to reviewing your academic progress.
-Assessment will be on a scale from 'Yet to Emerge' to 'Well Developed' with your development monitored from one reporting period to the next
+Assessment will be on a scale from 'Yet to Emerge' to 'Well Developed' with your development monitored from one reporting period to the next.